 “We are also considering a brand new Business Class product.
 More details will be revealed in due course.”

 It was hinted that Emirates might finally introduce a business class product with direct aisle access on 777s, much like we see on the A380.
 Unfortunately nothing further has been revealed on that front, so I don’t necessarily think that’s happening.
 But who knows, maybe we’ll be surprised, and the airline just isn’t ready to reveal more just yet.

 It sounds to me like in other cabins we’ll primarily see finishes changed to reflect Emirates’ updated motifs.
 We’re talking about the more muted tones Emirates uses nowadays, rather than the 1990s Las Vegas glitz theme that the airline is known for.

 This is exciting, kind of disappointing

-What do you make of this update from Emirates?
+What do you make of Emirates’ plan to refurbish existing jets?